MicrosoftDocs/windows-powershell-docs/docset/windows/netadapter/Get-NetAdapter.md

 PS C:\> Get-NetAdapter -Name "Ethernet 2"
 ```

+This command gets the network adapter named Ethernet 2.

 ### Example 5: Get a network adapter by the specified name

-This command gets the network adapter named Ethernet 2.

 ```powershell
 PS C:\> Get-NetAdapter -Name "E*2"
 ```

-This command is a version that gets adapters starting with "E" and ending in "2" using wildcard characters.
+This command gets adapters starting with "E" and ending in "2" using wildcard characters.

 ### Example 6: Display the common properties for the specified network adapter
 ```powershell